DiogoJackson/fiddlercrab_deflection/projeto_deflection/data/raw/data_deflection_READ_ME.txt

 >>> experiment:
 Tells us if it's a pilot or definitive experiment.
 This variable is used to filter using R.

->>> video:
-This variable tells us if the event was recorded.

 >>> date:
 Date of the event.